Note: This is a non-magic AU! No foolish wand-waving or silly incantations.

-She stuck out a hand, which Hermione took, relief flooding her body.
-Then, Mafalda turned to her companion, a tall, gorgeous black girl with the most stylish coat Hermione had ever seen.
+She stuck out a hand, which Hermione shook, relief flooding her body.
+Then, Mafalda turned to her companion, a tall black girl with a slim, stylish coat.
 "And that's how it's done," Mafalda said.

 Hermione leapt at the opportunity, her immediate relief swelling into excitement.
 Fate was good to her today.
 "I'm new too!
 I thought I would be the only one."

 Mafalda chuckled.
 "It won't matter, really.
 There are a couple new students every year, and everyone usually fits in well."

 The black girl shook back her hair.
 "I'm just worried about the people there.
 They're all bound to be perfect – I mean, Hogwarts only takes the best, with the prestige and the big name and all."

 Hermione looked down at her hands and said nothing.

 Mafalda looked at her curiously.
 "Are you alright?"